 There are rules related to the maximum number of financed properties you can have.
 These are for investment property buyers.
 There are some mortgage agencies, like Fannie Mae, that will not do a loan for an investment property buyer that already has what they consider to be excessive financed properties.

-If you are buying a new primary residence, there is no limit to the number of financed properties that you already have.
+What if you are buying a new primary residence?
+Then there is no limit to the number of financed properties that you already have.

+What are the best neighborhoods in DC?
 What makes a neighborhood “up and coming” in the DC area?
 You may have heard of the U-Street corridor and remember that it used to be abandoned buildings and vacant lots.
 Now it’s where professionals want to live, it’s trendy, and packed with diners and shoppers.
 Even though it took years of slow transformation, it would have been nice to own property before it got hot.